clear-code/lua-web-driver/docs/reference/element.md

 ### `find_elements(strategy, finder) -> web-driver.ElementSet` {#find-elements}

-This method is find web elements by some retrival methods.
+This method is find web elements by some retrieval methods.

 `strategy`: Specify how to search elements.
 You can set the argument as below.